-- 10. Plaintiff Cindy Rodriguez is a 51-year-old resident of Rutherford County.
+10. Plaintiff Cindy Rodriguez is a 51-year-old resident of Rutherford County.
 Plaintiff Steven Gibbs is a 61-year-old resident of Rutherford County.
-Plaintiff Paula Pullum is a 48-year-old resident of Rutherford County.
-Plaintiff Yolanda Carney is a 44-year-old resident of Rutherford County.
+Plaintiff Paula Pullum is a 48-yearold resident of Rutherford County.3 Plaintiff Yolanda Carney is a 44-year-old resident of Rutherford County.
 Plaintiff Jacqueline Brinkley is a 31-year-old resident of Rutherford County.
 Plaintiff Curtis Johnson is a 56-year-old resident of Rutherford County.
-Plaintiff Fred Robinson is a 30-year-old resident of Rutherford County. - 11.
-Defendant Pathways Community Corrections, Inc. (PCC, Inc.) (formerly known as Providence Community Corrections, Inc.) is a wholly owned subsidiary of a publicly held for-profit corporation, Molina Healthcare, Inc., incorporated outside the state of Tennessee and registered to do business in Tennessee.
+Plaintiff Fred Robinson is a 30-year-old resident of Rutherford County.

+11. Defendant Providence Community Corrections, Inc. (PCC, Inc.) is a corporation formed in Delaware and registered to do business in Tennessee.
 At times relevant to this case, PCC, Inc. was a wholly-owned subsidiary of Providence Service Corporation, a publicly traded multinational company incorporated in Delaware, headquartered in Tucson, Arizona, and operating a variety of services in different industries in 44 states and the District of Columbia.
 PCC, Inc. profits by charging its supervisees for "probation supervision" and other related "services" in Rutherford County pursuant to a Contract with Rutherford County-which was signed by the Mayor of Rutherford County-granting PCC, Inc. an exclusive monopoly controlling misdemeanor probation services in the County.
 See Exhibit 1 at 5-8.
 The Contract provides that PCC, Inc. will not charge Rutherford County for its services but will instead make its profit by charging additional fees to its probationers.
 Id. at 1, 8.
 The Contract purports to require Rutherford County and its court to ensure the full and total collection of PCC, Inc.'s profits.
 Id. at 7, 11.